marinzelenika/groupdocs-policies/content/faqs/subscription/_index.md

 ##### **10. Can I make a feature request?**

 {{< faqs 11 >}} Yes!
 While we can not add every feature, our development teams know that if one company has a need that others may as well.
 We are always open to new ideas and suggestions for improvement.
-Customer feedback is what helps Aspose to have excellent, feature-rich products.
-Feature requests are reported on the [Free Support Forums](https://forum.aspose.com/).
+Customer feedback is what helps GroupDocs to have excellent, feature-rich products.
+Feature requests are reported on the [Free Support Forums](https://forum.groupdocs.com/).

 &nbsp;